piukhq/aperture/docs/CONTRIBUTING.md

 - Do not accept weird system behaviour.
 When a system repeatedly exhibits behaviour that we can’t explain, it’s easy to become collectively accustomed to it and treat it as “normal.”
 A good example of this is console warnings in the browser.
 We make sure our new code does not create more errors and warnings.
 If its beyond the scope of the feature itself we make sure it is in the tech debt pile.

 - Write code to be read by humans.
 If code is hard to understand, its hard to spot bugs.
-Prefer long descriptive names, prefer multiple simple functions and components rather than one that does it all and prefer to use more lines of code to make the code clearer.
+Prefer long descriptive names, prefer multiple simple functions and components rather than one thing that does it all via spagetti code... and prefer to use more lines of code if it makes the code clearer.
 Feel free to comment anything that is unavoidably unintuitive, or cannot be summarised via its name (useEffect hooks for example)

 - If you can’t show it’s a bottleneck, don’t optimise it.
 Correctness is nearly always more important than performance.
 Because optimisation generally increases code complexity, only go after performance when you are sure its running at a sufficiently large scale that the gains will be significant.
 Again, using tech debt for such things is your friend.